mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/2-edge/cpp/consumer/README.md

 1. Zip the build folder as `consumer.zip`
 2. Upload to AWS S3 Bucket using the console or [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) using `aws s3 cp consumer.zip s3://{BUCKET_NAME}/{COMPONENT_NAME}/{COMPONENT_VERSION}/`
+3. Ensure the role GreengrassV2TokenExchangeRole has appropriate access to read the files from the S3 bucket.
-3. Create an AWS Greengrass Component using the console or aws-cli https://docs.aws.amazon.com/greengrass/v2/developerguide/create-components.html
+4. Create an AWS Greengrass Component using the console or aws-cli https://docs.aws.amazon.com/greengrass/v2/developerguide/create-components.html

 ![Create Component](../../../../media/create-comp.png)
 4. Recipe example